Dev-EndLess/JavaScript-Reference/2 - DOM Manipulation/README.md

 # DOM - Document Object Model

-❗ Reference Materials in this files are from the Udemy Course: Modern Javascript From the Beginning by [BRAD TRAVERSY](https://www.udemy.com/course/modern-javascript-from-the-beginning/learn/lecture/8757260#overview)
+❗ Reference Materials in this files are from the Udemy Course: Modern Javascript From the Beginning by [Brad Travery](https://www.udemy.com/course/modern-javascript-from-the-beginning/learn/lecture/8757260#overview)

 ❗ Others Infos and Reference down here are from others Sources